 Production Radios #4, #5, and #6

-Yesterday, I tested all three radios.
-What follows is a quick assessment of those radios:
+I tested all three radios from this final batch of production units.
+What follows is an assessment of those radios.

-Yesterday,, I spent two full hours searching for birdies (internally generated noises) and other anomalies on the three CC Skywave SSB production units I received Monday.
+I spent two full hours searching for birdies (internally generated noises) and other anomalies on the three CC Skywave SSB production units I received that Monday.
 Each radio’s noise location varied slightly (within 20-40 kHz).
-The following locations are roughly the average of frequencies:

 Birdies are a fairly common occurrence among sensitive receivers, and the CC Skywave SSB has about an average number.
-The birdies I noted are outside the space where I do my broadcast listening:
+Fortunately, the birdies I noted are outside the space where I do my broadcast listening: